blockshake-io/srs/README.md

 - The client learns the output of the function but nothing else (in particular not the secret key $s$).
 - The server learns the public input $i$ but nothing else (neither the private input
-  $p$ nor the output).
+  $p$ nor the output of $H$).
 - An outside observer can only observe the public input, but learns nothing else.

-In a nutshell, we use the OPRF protocol to harden the user's password with the server-side secret key $s$.
-That is, using OPRF we turn a user's password into a high-entropy, cryptographic key that can be used to encrypt the user's secrets.
-In this case, the private input $p$ represents the user's password and the public input $i$ is the user's username (e.g., email address, etc.).
+In a nutshell, we use the OPRF protocol to harden the user's passphrase with the server-side secret key $s$.
+That is, using OPRF we turn a user's passphrase into a high-entropy, cryptographic key that can be used to encrypt the user's secrets.
+In this case, the private input $p$ represents the user's passphrase and the public input $i$ is the user's username (e.g., email address, etc.).
 The public input $i$ is used for rate-limiting to defend against brute-force guessing attacks.

 ### OPAQUE

-[OPAQUE](4) is a protocol for secure password-based authentication without reavling the passphrase to anyone.
-Password authentication is the most commonly used authentication mechanism that exists today, but the way it is traditionally implemented sends the user's passphrase in cleartext to the server.
+[OPAQUE](4) is a protocol for secure password-based authentication without reavling the passphrase to a server or anyone else.
+Password authentication is the most commonly used authentication mechanism that exists today, but the way it is traditionally implemented sends the user's passphrase in cleartext to the server (but hopefully encrypted in transit by TLS).
 This makes the passphrase vulnerable to mishandling on the server’s side, e.g., by inadvertently logging all passphrases or storing them in plaintext.

-We use OPAQUE as a secure authentication mechanism for SRS and its services.
-For example,  we offer a Vault service where users can safely store their encrypted account secrets.
+We use OPAQUE as a secure authentication mechanism for SRS's indexer service to make sure that a user's passphrase is protected.
+OPAQUE comes with the OPRF protocol built in and this allows us to derive a strong cryptographic key that only the user is able to compute and that can be used to securely encrypt the user's secrets.

 ## Architecture

-**TODO**
+SRS consists of two services, oracles and indexers.

+### Oracle Service

+The oracle service provides the server-side component necessary to run the OPRF protocol and it holds the secret key $s$.
+To increase the security of SRS, we use a federated set of oracle servers where each server holds a share of the OPRF key $s$.
+We use [Shamir's Secret Sharing (SSS)](#shamirs-secret-sharing) to split $s$ into pieces and we require that a threshold $t$ out of all $n$ oracle servers cooperate to recover $s$.

+### Indexer Service

+The SRS indexer service is the main service that users interact with to back-up and recover their secrets.
+The indexer uses OPAQUE to authenticate a user and in that process it communicates with the oracle servers to assemble the results of the oracle servers.

 ## Building